Our articles are based on real experiences, with no sponsorship from hostels 🙏Learn more.

 The whole country is very well connected by bus, and is much better connected than the trains.

+The website to check buses in again is Omio.com.
+This is a fantastic website to actually check public transport and flights.
 You can buy tickets directly online and on the train stations.
 We did not see any differences in prices here.
-Anyway, it’s always worth it to check the official website first so you can compare it.

 Portugal is a huge hub for van life.